phiendp/pg-locking-workshop/README.md

+## Introduction
+Holistics' internal workshop on database locking, in the context of PostgreSQL

 ## Getting started

 To use this project make sure you have [Docker](https://www.docker.com/get-started) installed then run the following command on your terminal: